Nagasaki Broadcasting: History

 A preliminary television license was obtained in January 1956, to cover both Nagasaki and Sasebo.
 In order to begin television work, its capital was raised by 150 million yen in 1958.
 Test broadcasts started on December 24, 1958.
 On January 1, 1959, at 7am, NBC started television broadcasts to Nagasaki, while on February 20, it started broadcasts to Sasebo.
 With the rapid growth of television broadcasting and infrastructure, NBC moved to its current headquarters in 1961.
-The building has nine floors, one below ground and eight above, with a total area of 6,610 square emters.
+The building has nine floors, one below ground and eight above, with a total area of 6,610 square meters.
 It cost 480 million yen and was concluded in June 1962.
 As a result, NBC moved away from the Nagasaki Chamber of Commerce and Industry and now had premises of its own.
 At launch in 1953, its revenue was of 47 million yen, rising to 222 million in 1958 and, in 1960, 229 million for radio and 341 million for television.
-In 1968, on the eves of the launch of KTN, its revenue was of 311 million yen for radio and 1,828 billion for television, totalling 2,145 billion combined, surpassing the two billion benchmark for the first time.
+In 1968, on the eves of the launch of KTN, its revenue was of 311 million yen for radio and 1,828 billion for television, totalling 2.145 billion combined, surpassing the two billion benchmark for the first time.

 The station invited the Vienna Boys' Choir for a performance in Nagasaki in 1961.
 Beginning in 1962, it started television coverage of the Nagasaki Kunchi festival.
 In 1966, the station started broadcasting color programming.
-In the ten years before KTN's launch (on April 1, 1969), NBC was the only private television station in the prefecture, airing programs from the commercial networks in Tokyo without facing competition.
-In 1977, revenue surpassed five billion yen, later, six billion yen in 1979.
+Up until KTN's launch (on April 1, 1969), NBC was the only private television station in the prefecture, airing programs from the commercial networks in Tokyo without facing competition.
+In 1977, revenue surpassed five billion yen; later, six billion yen in 1979.

 In 1981, the station sold footage of Pope John Paul II's visit to Nagasaki to US network CBS.
 By 1983, NBC had more than 100 television transmitters, including in the remote island areas.
+Akira Takada started his own shopping program on NBC Radio in 1990; this gave impulse to what is now Japanet Takata, as in one of these broadcasts, it sold fifty cameras in five minutes.
 After the collapse of the bubble economy and the creation of NCC and NIB in the early 1990s, its operational environment faced serious challenges.
 In response, NBC issued a new plan in 2000 to reverse the high cost system.
 From 2001, it began holding the NBC Matsuri (NBCまつり) festival during summer, in an attempt to recover its corporate image.